YEANZI

-Yeanzi is an Ivorian artist, graduate of the National School of Fine Arts in Abidjan.
-Known for his signature technique using melted plastic, his work blends historical, memorial, and utopian themes.
-He defines himself as an aesthete and intellectual, using art as a tool for critical expression, prioritizing substance over form.
+Yeanzi is an Ivorian artist and graduate of the National School of Fine Arts in Abidjan.
+Known for his distinctive technique using melted plastic, his work blends historical, memorial, and utopian themes.
+He describes himself as an aesthete and intellectual, using art as a tool for critical expression, prioritising substance over form.

 His three major series — Persona, Projections, and Colloquium — explore memory, identity, and society.
 Personareflects on the individual’s relationship with self and memory, while Projections addresses encounters with others and collective identity.
 Colloquium responds to these reflections through philosophical and historical references, aiming to revive forgotten narratives.